Geohazards and geodynamics

 When water or moisture changes, stability may be reduced.
 Gravity may give early warnings for these changes.
 Heinze et al. (2019) measured gravity repeatedly at Mount Zugspitze in Germany and correlated changes with water in the cracks.
 This again could be related to the hydrostatic pressure build-up and potential for rock failures.

-Mouyen et al., (2020) quantified sediment mass redistribution from joint time-lapse gravimetry and photogrammetry surveys.
+Mouyen et al., (2020) quantified sediment mass redistribution in a wide meander of a river and a slow landslide in Taiwan from joint time-lapse gravimetry and photogrammetry surveys.
 They surveyed 10 stations with CG-5 (relative) and A-10 (absolute) gravimeters in november of 2015, 2016 and 2017.
 At the same times they generated high-resolution digital surface models from a drone to quantify the sediment volume.
 They could estimate a slow landslide causing a sediment mass loss of 3.7 +/- 0.4 x 109 kg over 2 years.

 Karst, natural cavities and sinkholes